 - Meet the eligibility requirements of each aid program

 - Be a citizen or permanent resident of the United States (for federal and state financial aid programs).
-International students with student visas are not eligible for financial aid awarded through the OSFA.
+International students with student visas are not eligible for financial aid offered through the OSFA.

 - Be enrolled at least half-time (six hours for an undergraduate student and five hours for a graduate student) in a program leading to a degree or eligible certificate program.